 The Charles Hosmer Morse Museum of American Art features the most comprehensive collection of works by Louis Comfort Tiffany in the world.
-The museum is open to the public at no charge on certain holidays and on Friday’s from 4 – 8 p.m.
+Located in Winter Park (like lots of other great stuff!) the museum is open to the public at no charge on certain holidays and on Friday’s from 4 – 8 p.m.
 For more information, visit morsemuseum.org or call 407-645-5311.

 Grand Bohemian Gallery located in downtown Orlando’s upscale Grand Bohemian Hotel, showcases a wide array of artwork from local contemporary art glass and jewelry to European paintings from the 19th and 20th centuries and sculptures.
 For more information, visit grandbohemiangallery.com or call 407-581-4801.

 Millenia Fine Art offers the largest collection of museum-quality paintings and sculptures in the Southeast.
 Collections include basket work, photography, lenticulars and glasswork.
-For more information, visit milleniafineart.com or call 407-304-8100.
+For more information, call 407-304-8100.

 Zora Neale Hurston National Museum of Fine Arts provides a place where the public can view the works of artists from African decent and celebrates the life and works of the famous Florida novelist for which the museum was named.
-For more information, visit zoranealehurstonfestival.com or call 407-647-3307.
+Located in the town of Eatonville, just north of downtown Orlando, visit hurstonmuseum.org or call 407-647-3307.

 Black Hammock Adventures on Lake Jessup, offers free live alligator and bird exhibits.
 Watch trainers feed the 12-foot (4 meters), 650-pound (295 kilograms) resident gator, Hammy, on Sunday afternoons.
 At the Lazy Gator Bar, guests can join the deck party every Friday and Saturday night and listen to free live music.
 For more information, visit theblackhammock.com or call 407-365-1244.